The ABC’s of Composition Series – Part 1 the Rule of Thirds

 - You need to have a dominance of either cool or warm and light or dark you do not want these to have equal weight.

-I could list many more but I think this gives you an idea of how many things there are to consider and
+I could list many more but I think this gives you an idea of how many things there are to consider and of course each one is a topic on its own.

 Hi Krista– great info well presented (as usual).